Kombucha - "The Tea of Immortality"

 Beautiful skin: When you decrease the toxic load, and the bad bacterial load, this alleviates pressure on the body to do other things.
 Connective tissue is able to repair and heal.
 Acne, psoriasis, eczema, and other chronic skin conditions can clear, and a beautiful subtle colouring in the face radiates from this inner healing.
 Furthermore the lactic acid, the B and C vitamins in the drink are powerful skin-rejuvenaters too.

-Libido lift: The root cause of low libido is adrenal fatigue.
+Lifting libido: The root cause of low libido is adrenal fatigue.
 In today’s fast-paced world adrenal fatigue is caused mainly by stress and our poor diet.
 The adrenals are the walnut-shaped glands above your kidneys that secrete vital hormones and directly influence your energy, metabolism, sleep AND sexual organs.
-Among other things there are two vital ingredients in Kombucha that help balance the adrenal glands:

-The Alcohol: They say that alcohol in small doses can be an aphrodisiac.
+- Alcohol: It's said that alcohol in small doses can be an aphrodisiac.
 One reason for that, from a female perspective, is that alcohol can help dilates the blood vessels.
 Increased blood flow in the vaginal walls, cause fluid to pass through them and lubricate the arrangement.
 Kombucha contains about 1% alcohol and although it’s not much it might be enough to have an effect.

 Adaptogen: Another feature of Kombucha is that biochemically speaking, it is an adaptogen.
 Adaptogens are substances that are both able to stimulate and inhibit the same bodily functions, depending on the actual need - adaptogens thus increasing the resilience to stress both mental and physical, as well as to infection.

 The active ingredient causes the body to generally become better at manage energy: energy level increased during daylight hours, while nighttime sleep becomes deeper and calmer.
 Kombucha adaptogen effects are mainly seen through its effects on the liver, blood and digestive system, where it normalizes the acidity / pH.

 4. What the Nutrients In Kombucha Do For You